 Byrne & Jones Construction Launches Stabilization Division

-The division, called Midwest Stabilization and led by Managing Director Mike Kappel, uses additives to improve the quality of the soil before construction.
+Byrne & Jones Construction, one of the largest commercial asphalt paving companies in St. Louis, has launched a new division adding to its diverse collection of servies.
+The division, called Byrne & Jones Stabilization division will uses additives to improve the quality of the soil before construction.
 The division also recycles asphalt for use in paved surfaces.

 Asphalt is one of the most recycled products in the United States making it a highly sustainable product.
 Studies show that asphalt recycling avoids increasing greenhouse gas emissions as there is no need to produce new asphalt.